Aurangzeb: Mughal–Maratha Wars

 Aurangzeb next sent general Raja Jai Singh to vanquish the Marathas.
 Jai Singh besieged the fort of Purandar and fought off all attempts to relieve it.
 Foreseeing defeat, Shivaji agreed to terms.
 Jai Singh persuaded Shivaji to visit Aurangzeb at Agra, giving him a personal guarantee of safety.
-Their meeting at the Mughal court did not go well, however.
-Shivaji felt slighted at the way he was received, and insulted Aurangzeb by refusing imperial service.
-For this affront he was detained, but managed to effect a daring escape.
+During their meeting, Shivaji was not satisfied with how he was received, and refused imperial service.
+For his refusal, Shivaji was detained but eventually escaped his capture.

 After Shivaji's escape, hostilities with the Mughals ebbed.
-He wrote a letter in April 1667 offering his submission again, along with the induction of his son into imperial service.
+In April 1667, Shivaji wrote a letter offering his submission again, along with the induction of his son into imperial service.

 Aurangzeb ignored this letter, forcing Shivaji to enlist the help of Jaswant Singh of Marwar to communicate with the emperor.
 After Muazzam and Jaswant Singh recommended Shivaji to Aurangzeb, his submission was accepted and he was conferred the title of “Raja".
-Although Aurangzeb did not restore his right over the forts.
+However Aurangzeb did not restore his right over the forts.

 Sambhaji was also restored as a Mughal mansabdar with 5,000 horses.
 At that time Shivaji sent Sambhaji and General Prataprao Gujar, to serve with Prince Mu'azzam, the Mughal viceroy in Aurangabad.
 Sambhaji was also granted territory in Berar for revenue collection.
 Aurangzeb also permitted Shivaji to attack Bijapur, ruled by the decaying Adil Shahi dynasty; the weakened Sultan Ali Adil Shah II sued for peace and granted the rights of sardeshmukhi and chauthai to Shivaji.

 Aurangzeb's third son Akbar left the Mughal court along with a few Muslim Mansabdar supporters and joined Muslim rebels in the Deccan.
 Aurangzeb in response moved his court to Aurangabad and took over command of the Deccan campaign.
 The rebels were defeated and Akbar fled south to seek refuge with Sambhaji, Shivaji's successor.
-More battles ensued, and Akbar fled to Persia and never returned.
+After several battles Akbar fled to Persia, never to return.